What Rock Salt is Safe for Pets?

-Rock salt is anything but safe for the environment or for your pets.
-For starters, rock salt only works in temperatures down to 30 degrees Fahrenheit, only TWO degrees below freezing.
-So if you’re in a temperature that goes from 30 to 28 degrees, the ice that was melted at 30 degrees and has now settled into your porous driveway will begin to refreeze at 28 degrees.
+Rock salt only works in temperatures down to 30 degrees Fahrenheit, only TWO degrees below freezing.
+If you’re in a location that goes from 30 to 28 degrees, the ice that was melted at 30 degrees and has now settled into your porous driveway will begin to refreeze at 28 degrees.
 This can result in major cracks and holes.
 Say goodbye to your new concrete sidewalk or your freshly paved driveway!

 The sharp, crystal granules that make up rock salt are also harmful.
-They can scuff surfaces, be easily tracked into your home via the bottoms of your shoes, and can hurt your precious pets.
-If your dog happens to walk along surfaces with rock salt, their paws will likely become irritated, first from the sharpness, next from the chemical irritant itself: sodium chloride.
+They can scuff surfaces, be easily tracked into your home via the bottoms of your shoes and can harm your precious pets.
+If your dog happens to walk along surfaces with rock salt, their paws will likely become irritated: first from the sharpness, next from the chemical irritant itself, sodium chloride.

 Please don’t put your pet through this.
 If you love dogs as much as we do, you’ll invest in them by making the right choice.